AlDanial/cloc/README.md

    --by-file                 Report results for every source file encountered.
    --by-file-by-lang         Report results for every source file encountered
                              in addition to reporting by language.
+   --config &lt;file&gt;           Read command line switches from &lt;file&gt; instead of
+                             the default location of /home/al/.config/cloc/options.txt.
+                             The file should contain one switch, along with arguments (if any), per line.
+Blank lines and lines beginning with '#' are skipped.
+Options given on the command line take priority over entries read from the file.
-   --count-and-diff SET1 SET2
+   --count-and-diff &lt;set1&gt; &lt;set2&gt;
-                             First perform direct code counts of source file(s) of SET1 and SET2 separately, then perform a diff of these.
+                             First perform direct code counts of source file(s) of &lt;set1&gt; and &lt;set2&gt; separately, then perform a diff of these.
 Inputs may be pairs of files, directories, or archives.
 If --out or --report-file is given, three output files will be created, one for each of the two counts and one for the diff.
 See also --diff, --diff-alignment, --diff-timeout,
                              --ignore-case, --ignore-whitespace.
-   --diff SET1 SET2          Compute differences in code and comments between
+   --diff &lt;set1&gt; &lt;set2&gt;      Compute differences in code and comments between
-                             source file(s) of SET1 and SET2.
+                             source file(s) of &lt;set1&gt; and &lt;set2&gt;.
 The inputs
-                             may be any mix of files, directories, archives, or git commit hashes (Unix only).
+                             may be any mix of files, directories, archives, or git commit hashes.
 Use --diff-alignment to generate a list showing which file pairs where compared.
-See also --count-and-diff, --diff-alignment, --diff-timeout,
+See also --count-and-diff, --diff-alignment,
-                             --ignore-case, --ignore-whitespace.
+                             --diff-timeout, --ignore-case, --ignore-whitespace.
-   --diff-timeout N          Ignore files which take more than N seconds
+   --diff-timeout &lt;N&gt;        Ignore files which take more than &lt;N&gt; seconds
                              to process.
 Default is 10 seconds.
+Setting &lt;N&gt;
-                             (Large files with many repeated lines can cause Algorithm::Diff::sdiff() to take hours.)
+                             to 0 allows unlimited time.
+(Large files with many repeated lines can cause Algorithm::Diff::sdiff()
+                             to take hours.)
    --follow-links            [Unix only] Follow symbolic links to directories
                              (sym links to files are always followed).
-   --force-lang=LANG,EXT
+   --force-lang=&lt;lang&gt;[,&lt;ext&gt;]
-                             Process all files that have a EXT extension with the counter for language LANG.
+                             Process all files that have a &lt;ext&gt; extension with the counter for language &lt;lang&gt;.
 For example, to count all .f files with the Fortran 90 counter (which expects files to end with .f90) instead of the default Fortran 77 counter, use
                                --force-lang="Fortran 90",f
-                             If EXT is omitted, every file will be counted with the LANG counter.
-This option can be specified multiple times (but that is only useful when EXT is given each time).
+                             If &lt;ext&gt; is omitted, every file will be counted with the &lt;lang&gt; counter.
+This option can be specified multiple times (but that is only useful when &lt;ext&gt; is given each time).
                              See also --script-lang, --lang-no-ext.
-   --force-lang-def=FILE     Load language processing filters from FILE,
+   --force-lang-def=&lt;file&gt;   Load language processing filters from &lt;file&gt;,
                              then use these filters instead of the built-in filters.
 Note:  languages which map to the same file extension (for example: